gnosis/conditional-tokens-contracts/docs/developer-guide.rst

 This calculation yields the value ``0x2a9b72306758380e3b0a31125ed39a635432b283180c41b3fe8b5f5eb4971df4``.

-Similar to with conditions, the contract also provides a helper function for calculating outcome collection IDs:
+Similar to with conditions, the contract and the ``CTHelpers`` library also provide helper functions for calculating outcome collection IDs:

 .. autosolfunction:: ConditionalTokens.getCollectionId